azeemjj/vault-kubernetes/README.md

 Learn every tool that matters: https://rayanslim.com

-## If you will run this in a Kubernetes cluster, then please runthe  vault deployment and the vault service in dthe emo namespace
+## If you will run this in a Kubernetes cluster, then please run the  vault deployment and the vault service in the demo namespace
 **
 kubectl apply -n demo -f vault-deployment.yaml kubectl apply -n demo -f vault-service.yaml